authlete/java-oauth-server/README.md

 The revocation endpoint is a Web API to revoke access tokens and refresh tokens.
 Its behavior is defined in [RFC 7009][21].

+The introspection endpoint is a Web API to get information about access tokens and refresh tokens.
+Its behavior is defined in [RFC 7662][32].

 Authorization Request Example